michaellomuscio/RHigh/README.md

 `two_sample_t_test(c(1,2,3,4,5,6,7,8,9,10), c(2,4,6,8,10), "not_equal")`

-## Chi square test for independence
+## Chi-Square test for independence

 Performs a Chi Square Test for Independence